 “The ability to preserve private IP addresses gives system administrators and DevOps teams better flexibility and control over their AWS workloads “, says Lyudmil Barzev, Cloud Infrastructure Engineer at HeleCloud.

-Amazon Elastic compute cloud (EC2) is a cloud service that provides secure, flexible and affordable compute resources.
-It is very useful for quick provision of virtual machines on the Amazon hyperscale computing environment by maintaining full control over the underlining OS.
+Amazon Elastic compute cloud (EC2) is a cloud service that provides secure, flexible and affordable computing resources.
+It is very useful for the quick provision of virtual machines on the Amazon hyperscale computing environment by maintaining full control over the underlining OS.
 Each virtual machine instance is associated with one primary network interface called eth0 and its MAC/IP address remains constant throughout the instance lifecycle.
 When terminated, its interface is also destroyed and, respectively, the address is released.
 The mechanism enables basic IP management and automated clean-up capabilities.

 But what happens when the situation requires keeping the MAC/IP address after the original EC2 instance termination and using it on a newly created one?
 Some of the well-known actions are primary instance recovery and secondary ENI, which doubles the used IP addresses and limits the number of instances available for provisioning within a subnet.